 Here are my concerns:

 - As with many parapsychologists, it seems that the three investigators come to the subject more as a hobby than as qualified observers.
 Braude is a philosophy major and Nahm is a biologist.
 Both are clearly unfamiliar with the methodologies of science.
-In this context, they have no standing as doctorates.
+In the context of studying mediumship phenomena, they have no more standing than the average, well-educated observer and certainly no standing as doctorates in the field of mediumistic phenomena.

 - Some of their comments are naive.
 Braude has a history of assuming authority that he does not have.
 For instance, he has written at length about how Rupert Sheldrake, a cellular biologist, is wrong about his theories concerning cellular morphogenesis.9 In that, and his comments about séance phenomena, he clearly lacks understanding about the metaphysics.

 - One of Nahm’s accusations is that the medium purchased Halloween cobweb with the intention of faking ectoplasm during a séance.
 This is one of those circumstantial situations that all of us need to be aware of.
-Having been accused of regurgitating cheese cloth or the fake cobweb, it is natural that the medium experimented to see if those materials made convincing ectoplasm.
-In fact, they do not, never did!
+Having been accused of regurgitating cheesecloth or the fake cobweb, it is natural that the medium experimented to see if those materials made convincing ectoplasm.
+In fact, they do not; never did!
 Any even halfway decent observer would see that the medium’s ectoplasm is not so contrived.

 - The parapsychological community is standing behind the three researchers by enabling the widest possible distribution of the articles.
 The academic-layperson partition problem is encountered in a lot of ways, but the most damning is the attitude doctorates—qualified parapsychologists and academic hobbyists alike—have toward the layperson practitioner.
 This is further illustrated in the next point.